clungzta/rsync_ros/README.md

 [Rsync](https://en.wikipedia.org/wiki/Rsync) is the de-facto standard on unix-like systems for syncing files and folders from one location to another (either the local machine or a remote machine through ssh).

-rsync_node.py allows a user to call Rsync through the ROS action protocol.
-The node calls Rsync through a subprocess call.
-It returns a flag result upon completion of the transfer.
+server_node.py is an ActionServer.
+The ActionServer node calls Rsync through [subprocess Popen](https://docs.python.org/2/library/subprocess.html#popen-constructor) when it recives a ROS action goal.
+The ActionServer returns a flag result upon completion of the transfer.

 The server passes all arguments listed in rsync_args to Rsync.
 See the available arguments [here](http://linux.die.net/man/1/rsync).